 - (i) Fill and lot grading activities shall not be permitted within a floodway except as permitted under, or in association with, the following policies. - (ii) Minor site grading, without the introduction of new material, may be permitted provided there is no change in the flood-fringe or floodway designation.
-A vegetated buffer in the near shore riparian area must be maintained or established. - (iii) Fill placement and lot grading may be permitted for flood-proofing purposes to the minimum amount required in accordance with guidelines under Appendix C in relation to constructed development as permitted in accordance with the policies under Section 6.2.3 (minor additions) and Sections 6.2.6 and 6.2.7 (replacement buildings). - (iv) Fill placement and lot grading may be permitted and site-servicing works including access as permitted under Section 6.1.2 (see floodproofed access requirements under Appendix C) or the replacement of a sewage disposal system if an alternative site outside of the flood plain does not exist. - (v) Fill placement and lot grading for septic systems shall be limited to the required area and depths as specified by the septic system approval agency. - (vi) The placement of fill at the shoreline for shoreline stabilization and/or erosion control purposes may be permitted in accordance with the policies under Section 10.
+A vegetated buffer in the near shore riparian area must be maintained or established.

+- (iii) Fill placement and lot grading may be permitted for floodproofing purposes to the minimum amount required in accordance with guidelines under Appendix B in relation to constructed development as permitted under Section 6.2.3 (minor additions) and Sections 6.2.6 and 6.2.7 (replacement buildings). - (iv) Fill placement and lot grading may be permitted and site-servicing works including access as permitted under Section 6.1.2 (see floodproofed access requirements under Appendix B) or the replacement of a sewage disposal system if an alternative site outside of the flood plain does not exist. - (v) Fill placement and lot grading for septic systems shall be limited to the required area and depths as specified by the septic system approval agency.
+The design of the septic system should minimize the amount of fill placement in the flood plain. - (vi) The placement of fill at the shoreline for shoreline stabilization and/or erosion control purposes may be permitted in accordance with the policies under Section 10. - (vii) A one-time placement of less than or equal to 10 m3 of imported fill is permitted in the flood plain provided the flow of flood water is not impeded.